 As a steward of genomic data, NIH has an obligation to ensure compliance with its GDS policy and to promote and facilitate responsible sharing of data subject to the policy.

 NIH expects the broad and responsible sharing of human as well as non-human genomic data resulting from NIH-funded research because the timely sharing of research results can accelerate discoveries that improve our ability to diagnose, treat, and prevent disease.
-Learn about the GDS Policy expectations for investigators and institutions.
+Learn about NIH's Genomic Data Sharing Policy expectations for investigators and institutions.

 Learn what types of research projects do and do not fall under NIH’s GDS Policy, and what to do if a project predates the GDS policy.